liuyun313/Deep_binning/README.md

 Deep_binning is writen in Python and respective TensorFlow should be installed

-Python encoder.py -i inputfile -n num_hidden -e iteration_number -l learning_rate
+Python Deep_binning.py -i inputfile -n num_hidden -e iteration_number -l learning_rate

+# Inputfile preparation

+The inputfile could be the k-mer feature or coverage-feature written in .CSV format, in which each column represents a k-mer and each row is a contig.
+K-mer feature calculation could refer to kmer.py in this repository.
+Coverage feature could refer to CONCOCT packages

 # Parameters recomendation